MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 For more information, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../upgrade-from-msi-version.md).
 Even though the article is aimed at customers upgrading to Microsoft 365 Apps, the information does apply to installing the preview products.

-To remove Office products that were installed by using Click-to-Run, such as Office Professional Plus 2019, you need to use the [Remove element](../office-deployment-tool-configuration-options.md#remove-element).
+To remove Office products that were installed by using Click-to-Run, such as Office 2021, you need to use the [Remove element](../office-deployment-tool-configuration-options.md#remove-element).

 #### Installation location